didiersmith/steve/chapters/murdoch.md

 "Not just hurt them", responded Murdoch, "but to destroy them.
 To annihilate their civilization so thoroughly that no alien heart is left beating, no building left standing, no molecule left fused together.
 And even then, it won't be enough.
 The means are necessary but insufficient - what we really need is the will.
 For the threat to be credible, we need an army of merciless killers."

 Steve and Gabe looked at each other, and back to Murdoch.
 Steve wondered how many laws Murdoch had just broken in delivering his diatribe, and hoped that no passers-by had overheard any of it.
-He was once again grateful for the cooling fans.
+He was once again grateful for the loud StevieNix cooling fans.

 "So you came to...us?"